pragmaticcoders/docker-geth-dev/README.rst

 ===============

 This runs a container with private ethereum chain with some precreated accounts and balances.
-This is a result of following the steps described in SO thread: http://ethereum.stackexchange.com/questions/1516/how-can-i-completely-automate-a-docker-image-and-dockerfile-for-a-geth-test-netw and fixing the problems which occured on the way.
+This is a result of following the steps described in this [StackOverflow thread](http://ethereum.stackexchange.com/questions/1516/how-can-i-completely-automate-a-docker-image-and-dockerfile-for-a-geth-test-netw) and fixing the problems which occurred on the way.

 1. Build the container: ::